CoderZonora/Cryptonite_Web/Writeups/CSAW 2024/readme.md

 ```
 And we find a image in a previous version of the v1 endpoint(index_v1_t6G6A20JCaF5nzz6KuJR6Pj1zePOLAdB.html) and whats different about this is it was stored in another bucket and not in the same provider as the other images.
 Running steghide on the image with the above password gives the flag.

+Note: The bucket was taken down quite early after the ctf ended so could not repoduce the steps.